Scoliosis management and the Charleston Bending Brace®

 How Does the Bending Brace Work?

-The Charleston Bending Brace® introduces bending forces at certain specific locations on the patient’s spine.
-Directional bone growth occurs in response to stresses placed on certain pressure points.
-Over time, outside forces can be applied to manipulate the directional grow pattern of the vertebrae.
-To help explain the concept envision a crooked young tree being guided by poles and wires as it grows.
-After years of such “bracing” the tree eventually matures in a straight line on its own.
-Likewise, the orthotist custom designs a brace to create a mirror image of the spinal curve(s) of the scoliotic patient.
-The brace may, for example, work to “unbend” a patient’s left lumbar curve by creating a right lumbar curve.
-Spinal flexibility helps determine the degree of success by the CBB in unbending a curve.
+The Charleston Bending Brace® introduces bending forces at certain specific locations on the spine.
+The vertebral bone in the spinal column can then be manipulated into a specific directional growth pattern as the skeleton progresses toward maturity.
+To help explain the concept, envision a crooked young tree being guided by support poles as it grows.
+After years of such “bracing” the tree eventually develops into straight line on its own.
+Similarly, the Charleston bending brace is designed to create a mirror image of the spinal curve(s) of the scoliotic patient.
+The brace may, work to “unbend” a patient’s left curve by creating a right curve.
+Spinal flexibility contributes to the success of a bracing treatment.